Who are our learners?

 Our learners are spread throughout New Zealand.
 They are as varied as the population of our beautiful country.
 A common goal they all share is to improve their knowledge and skills through online and distance learning.

-One of the largest educators of the current workforce, over 95% of our learners study part-time, gaining the skills they need to help them get ahead in their current career, to change careers, or to re-enter the workforce.
+We’re one of the largest educators of people already in the workforce.
+Over 95% of our learners study part-time to build skills that help them move forward in their current job, switch careers, or return to work.

 Some key statistics on how many learners enrol at Open Polytechnic each year, and what they look like are below: